baltuonis/populate-db-now/README.md

 # Populate db NOW!

-Quick & dirty Node.js script that can fill your DB with generated data or SQL.
+A nimble Node.js script that can fill your DB with generated data or SQL.

 Credits for https://github.com/michaelmior/mysql-faker whose library I hacked & included into my project.